mii-nipah/mii-sound/README.md

   | mii-sound tts --out greeting.wav
 ```

 That's it.
-Play `greeting.wav` with whatever you'd like.
+Play `greeting.wav` with any audio player.

 ## Usage